Tietokilta/m0-ilmotunkki/README.md

 **These instructions are for local development.**

+Note that strapi is quite heavy inside docker, so it might be beneficial to just run the database inside docker and run next and strapi outside docker.
+Remember to update environment variables in this case.

 Go set correct domain names inside `nginx/nginx.prod.conf`

 Go run `npm install` in `web` and `cms` folders.